Mingun/twokinds-omnipoll-results/README.rst

 - The interface and text of the suggstions are available in English and Russian and can be switched independently of each other.
   In addition, you can simultaneously see the original suggestion and its translation, as well as choose which language will be primary and which will be secondary
+- Links to an already sketched and colored suggestions to Patreon, DeviantArt or Twitter

 .. _russian: